Blue-Robin-Taken/Image-alpha-channel-to-another-image/README.md

 It will create 2 files.
 A grayscale and a final product file.
 This will all be found in the output folder.

 IMPORTANT: Replace placeholders in the "Input files here" folder with the images you want to use

+# How to use with only alpha
+Go into main.py and change justAlpha to True

+# How to make funny
+To make funny discord images that blend in with the discord backround Go into main.py and change funny to True
+You can now prank your friends with an Elmo jumpscare